 A special thanks to Christina for submitting this very informative Guest Post!

-I hope you enjoyed reading this article on New York During the Holidays here at Gr8 Travel Tips.
+I hope you enjoyed reading this article on Visit New York City During The Holidays here at Gr8 Travel Tips.
 Please share this with your family and friends and do stop by again.

 Just click on the ‘Social buttons’ below.
 Thanks!

 I will be adding new and exciting travel articles weekly with personal photographs that our family have taken along the way!